bentangpradana/pet-clinic-test/readme.md

 after they create vm and the other last deploy job  will stopped because they still didnt find any self hosted runner, so u must login to your created vm and install docker,docker-compose and github self hosted there. for the github self hosted go to setting > action > runner  > new self hosted . make sure u installed the self hosted in the vm. then u can run again the pipeline and voila ur deployment its already created there.

+noted : for this monitoring and logging deployment u must go to ur instance first and clone this repository and after that u can run the docker-compose run or u can just add it to pipeline,

+for the testing terraform and docker-compose  mannualy u can try to install docker,docker-compose,terraform and googlecloud sdk cli and login to ur gcp account then running manually:

 im using docker-compose for the service app and the database: